bigsol/Create-your-first-ML-model/README.md

 Next, write the code to compile your neural network.
 When you do so, you need to specify two functions—a `loss` and an `optimizer`.

 In this example, you know that the relationship between the numbers is Y=2X-1.

+When the computer is trying to learn that, it makes a guess, maybe Y=10X-10.
+The loss function measures the guessed answers against the known correct answers and measures how well or badly it did.